tonywaiweb/tinymce-docs/release-notes/new-features.md

 * I18n (via config layer)
 * Easier for developers to build their own plugins
 * Easier to meet requests that come from their internal stakeholders or clients
-* Custom plugins can more easily match the look and feel of the editor as opposed to Tiny 4.x
+* Custom plugins can more easily match the look and feel of the editor as opposed to TinyMCE 4
 * If the custom plugins have dialogs, it’s now easier to create dialogs
 * Can also create chained dialogs
 * Easier for developers to contribute to the open source editor